Cloud technology to boom in 2018, say top global analysts

 Ethernet switches and compute platforms will be the fastest growing at 20.9 percent and 12.4 percent, respectively, while spending on storage platforms will grow 6.0 percent.

-Investments in all three technologies will increase across all cloud deployment models – public cloud, private cloud off-premises, and private cloud on-premises.
+Investments in all three technologies will increase across all deployment models – public, private off-premises, and private on-premises clouds.